Evictions are increasing as judges grow tired of the national moratorium

 “You're telling me that I have to let them stay for 30 more days?” he asked.

-The judge shrugged then turned to the tenants.
+The judge shrugged, then turned to the tenants.

 “He's trying to be good to you, you understand?”
 Fountain said from the dais.
 “You ought to pay him some money.”